eForms Logo

 Withholding Exemptions

-To maintain exemption from withholding, the employee needs to provide the employer annually with a new Form W-4 indicating their exemption status before February 15th of that year, and the next business day if the 15th falls on a weekend.
-If the employee fails to provide a new W-4, the employer is required to withhold taxes from the employee’s wages as if they were single or married filing separately.[4]
+• Maintaining Exemption: To maintain an exemption, the employee must provide the employer with a new Form W-4 annually indicating their exemption status before February 15th of that year or the next business day if the 15th falls on a weekend.

 To be exempt from federal withholding, employees generally must have no tax liability or a previous exemption claim.
-Use the Interactive Tax Assistant to find if wages are exempt from federal income tax withholding.
+Use the Interactive Tax Assistant to find out if wages are exempt from federal income tax withholding.

 W4 Form Parts (5)